Front cover of Culture 6 October 2002

 Statins: Are they of benefit or an expensive scam?

-This paper, published by Michael Babcock in 2003, is both informative and easy to read.
+This paper, published by Michael Babcock in 2003, and updated in November 2010, is both informative and easy to read.
 It discusses what statins are, looks at the 10 major trials and discusses who should and, more importantly, who should not take statins.
-It also looks in detail at the known side effects of statins – about which your doctor might tell you!
+It also looks in detail at the known side effects of statins – about which your doctor might not tell you — or indeed know about!

 Lipitor: Thief of Memory